Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/presenting-your-findings/_index.md

  - Did people engage with your Q & As?
 That can be a good indication that people were listening and interested in what you were saying.

 If you think the presentation was successful you might want to keep the presentation template.
-Perhaps reflect on the experience and make notes for next time you have to do a presentation.
+Perhaps reflect on the experience and make notes for the next time you have to do a presentation.
 Since your classmates will be presenting their reports as well, what do you think was successful about their presentations?
 Is there something you have learnt from them?